fIyingPhoenix/InfraCore/README.md

 # ...
     eth0: # WAN interface
       addresses:
+        - 10.100.18.19/24
+      routes:
-        - 10.100.18.19/24 # Make sure you use your WAN IP
+        - to: default # Make sure you use your WAN IP
-      gateway4: 10.100.18.254 # Route to the WAN connection (default gateway of your WAN connection)
+          via: 10.100.18.254 # Route to the WAN connection (default gateway of your WAN connection
       nameservers:
         addresses: [1.1.1.1, 1.0.0.1]
 # ...